Search the Graduate POS Manual

-- The Graduate College evaluates the request, the student’s record, and acts on the exam by emailing the student, Major Professor, and Graduation Support Staff (Katie Siders) indicating if the exam is approved, approved with conditions, or not approved and why.
+- The Graduate College evaluates the request, the student’s record, and acts on the exam request by emailing the student, Major Professor, and Graduation Support Staff (Jennifer Kilborn) indicating if the exam is approved, approved with conditions, or not approved and why.

 - Conditions may be noted regarding POSC Form matters to be resolved involving coursework; modifications to the POSC Form must be made in AccessPlus and submitted for approval again.

-- Department form revisions may be required to accurately document degree program requirements if information on these documents has changed (Transfer Credit Petition, MFA Environmental Course Petition, POS Waiver/Substitution Petition); check with the Graduate Program Staff Administrative Assistant (firstname.lastname@example.org).
+- Department POSC form revisions may be required to accurately document degree program requirements if information on these documents has changed (Transfer Credit Petition, MFA Environmental Course Petition, POS Waiver/Substitution Petition); check with the Graduate Program Staff Administrative Assistant (firstname.lastname@example.org).

 - Grades of Incomplete “I”, Nonreport “NR”, or F’s must be resolved and grades changed by the instructor by the Graduate Student Approval Form deadline (these cannot remain on the student’s record even if the course is not used in POSC requirements without permission granted by the Graduate College Dean via written petition supported by the Major Professor and the DOGE).

-- Absolute deadline to submit the Request for Final Oral Examination form is submitted close to the CANCELLATION DATE, the student should let their Major Professor know to approve the request via the link emailed to them.
-The request must be received by the Graduate College by no later than this deadline.
+- If the Request for Final Oral Examination form is submitted close to the CANCELLATION DATE, the student should let their Major Professor know to approve the request ASAP and no later than the CANCELLATION DATE because the request must be in the Graduate College by no later than this date.

-- Students on the graduation list who have not requested the date of their final oral exam by this date will be dropped from the graduation list for the that semester.
+- Students on the graduation list who have not requested the date of their final oral exam by this deadline will be dropped from the graduation list that semester by the Graduate College.

-- If you need to cancel graduation after the Application for Graduation deadline and before the Cancellation Date, contact the Graduate College (Lisa Elm; email@example.com; 515-294-4531) to cancel your current requested semester of graduation so you can apply to graduate during a new semester (such as Summer if delaying Spring graduation).
+- If you need to cancel graduation after the Application for Graduation deadline and before the CANCELLATION DATE, contact the Graduate College (Lisa Elm; email@example.com; 515-294-4531) to cancel your current requested semester of graduation so you can apply to graduate during a new semester (such as Summer if delaying Spring graduation).

 - Finish up the Dissertation/Thesis/Creative Component

-- At least 4 weeks before the final oral exam date (or sooner if required by your Major Professor), a draft of your dissertation/thesis/creative component must be given to your Major Professor in order to get final feedback prior to providing copies to your entire POS committee.
+- At least 4 weeks before the final oral exam date (or sooner if required by your Major Professor), a draft of your dissertation/thesis/creative component must be given to your Major Professor to get final feedback regarding revisions.

-- At least 2 weeks before the final oral exam date, a final version of your completed dissertation/thesis/creative component must be given to your POS Committee members to prepare for the Final Oral Examination meeting; any member can cancel the exam if not received at least 2 weeks in advance).
+- At least 2 weeks before the final oral exam date, a final version of your completed dissertation/thesis/creative component must be given to your POS Committee members to prepare for the Final Oral Examination meeting; any member can cancel the exam if not received at least 2 weeks in advance.